huaminghuangtw/Evergreen-Notes/Permanent-Notes/your-relationship-with-yourself-sets-the-tone-for-every-other-relationships-you-have.md

 ---

  [Self-esteem is the reputation that you have with yourself.](https://x.com/naval/status/819595652644491264) If you want to have high self-esteem, earn your self-respect first.
 The hardest respect to earn is one’s own.
 Treat yourself with respect.

 ---

-Not thinking less of yourself, but thinking of yourself less. [^4]

----